-YES CICS calls RACF, with the default CICS resource class name of CICSDCT prefixed by D or E, to verify whether the userid associated with the transaction is authorized to access the specified destination.
+YES CICS calls RACF, with the default CICS resource class name of CICSDCT prefixed by D or E, to verify whether the userid associated with the transaction is authorized to access the specified transient data queue.

 The resource class name is DCICSDCT and the grouping class name is ECICSDCT.